John "Snowy" Cutmore: Absconding from bail

-On 9 April 1922 Constable Smith had came upon a group of men "playing cards and arguing" at the corner of Kay and Rathdowne streets in Carlton.
+On 9 April 1922 Constable Smith had come upon a group of men "playing cards and arguing" at the corner of Kay and Rathdowne streets in Carlton.
 The policeman spoke to the men, most of whom dispersed.
 However, three remained "and assumed an insolent attitude".
 The encounter ended when the men attacked the constable, striking and kicking him before running away.
-Later on, two of the men (John Cutmore and Alfred Lee) were arrested on warrant.
-At the Carlton Court on April 21 Lee was convicted of assaulting Constable Smith.
+Later on, two of the men (Cutmore and Alfred Lee) were arrested on warrant.
+At the Carlton Court on 21 April Lee was convicted of assaulting Constable Smith.
 At the same hearing Cutmore was called upon to answer a similar charge, but failed to appear, resulting in his bail being estreated.
 Cutmore then absconded to Sydney.

 At midday on 7 July 1922 Cutmore and another man walked into Samuel Searle's tailor shop in Belmore Road, Randwick.
 The men snatched a roll of serge and one of tweed and hastily left the premises.
 Constable Glover witnessed the robbery and chased the men.
 The policeman managed to catch and handcuff one of the men after a fight.
 Another policeman, Constable Day, was passing on a tram; he jumped off and pursued the other man.
 After a chase of about a quarter of a mile Day fired a shot over the thief's head, who then surrendered.
 Cutmore was charged with larceny (under the name 'John McLaughlin'), granted bail and then absconded, this time back to Melbourne.

 Cutmore had returned to Melbourne when he was arrested on about New Year's Day 1923, on the charge of assaulting Constable Smith in Carlton in April 1922.
 He faced the Carlton Court on 4 January 1923 and was convicted of the assault (for which he was fined £20, or in default three months' imprisonment), playing cards in the street (fined £1, in default 24 hours' imprisonment) and having absconded from bail (forfeiture of his bail of £25).
 In addition, however, Cutmore was remanded to face the New South Wales charge of having stolen cloth at Randwick on 7 July 1922 (on which charge he had previously absconded from his bail).
 By March 1923 the Sydney police had provided information to the Victorian Police, and Cutmore was committed for trial, charged with stealing serge and cloth belonging to Searle valued at £25.

 Cutmore was returned to Sydney and tried (as 'John McLaughlin') in the Sydney Quarter Sessions on 21 May 1923 on the Randwick larceny charge.
 He was found guilty and sentenced to twelve months' hard labour in Bathurst gaol.